 Tom Anderson Hollow Drop Top Classic

 This is my main guitar.
 I had it built by Tom Anderson Guitarworks back in 2002.
 It’s got a big fat maple neck and a hollow alder body.
 The tone is fantastic and it doesn’t look bad either.
-In 2013, I replaced the stock pickups with Dimarzios (Air Classic Neck in the bridge, Area 67 middle, and Area 58 in the neck).
-Details are here.
+In 2013, I replaced the pickups with Dimarzios (Air Classic Neck in the bridge and Area 58s in the middle and neck).
 I really love this guitar and the serial number is 021902b, which was my 21st birthday and the ‘b’ is for Ben!

 This is a Klein kit I finished and assembled in the Spring of 2015.
 All of the hardware was upgraded from what was included in the kit.
 It sports Duncan ’59 & Jazz humbuckers (splitable with push/pull tone pot) and a Dimarzio Area 61 in the middle.
 The bridge is JCustom FXBridge and the headpiece is also JCustom.
 This was refretted with Jescar jumbo frets.
 The ergonomic design of the body makes this one of the most comfortable guitars to play and sounds incredible too.